paultopia/murdersky/index.md

 Also, Canada Goose is famously overpriced and fashionable these days.
 Last winter, I decided to upgrade to an even-warmer jacket with real fur and such, so I went to the Canada Goose store in Boston.
 They had---I kid you not---a *velvet rope* outside the door and forced people to wait in line to go inside (the store wasn't at capacity, and this was pre-COVID; they were just being pretentious).
 Needless to say, I said "hell no" and went to Woolrich instead.
 It turns out that was actually a really good idea, and I ended up snagging a just-as-good-as-Canada-Goose jacket for a little bit cheaper---basically [this jacket](https://www.woolrich.com/arctic-parka-with-detachable-fur-wo0103/) but in Gore-Tex.

-I’m not terribly convinced by companies like North Face, Patagonia, etc., but your mileage may vary.
+I’m not terribly convinced by companies like North Face (except for gloves---see below---I've always had good luck with North Face gloves), Patagonia, etc., but your mileage may vary.
 For light second layers/outer layers when it’s only moderately cold (high 20’s, low 30’s), the very thin/light down jackets (sometimes called “down sweaters”) from these companies are expensive but nice.
 I have and quite like a Mountain Hardwear “[ghost whisperer](https://www.mountainhardwear.com/mens-ghost-whisperer-down-jacket-1560901.html)” jacket along those lines.
 (Don't get the hooded version, though.
 I have one of those too, which seems like a good idea, except there's no drawstring to keep the hood tight.
-So a slight breeze will just blow it down.)
+So a slight breeze will just blow it down.
+Totally damn pointless.)

 A wise geology friend and walking commuter adds that if you get a "technical" coat ("Technical" is, as far as I can tell, Expensive Jacket